Mfly87/SPAC9/README.md

 Currently a user can create a GET request and get a list of all objects in the database, or create a GET request with an 'id' to get a specific object.
 It's also possible to do more specific searched using '/results?' followed by the parameters.
 Adding 'min_' or 'max_' will convert the parameter into greater than and less than opperators.

+NOTE: The CSV file used for creating the database is not included.

 ## Installation

 1. Clone the repo